• Slider Image

 All AACR Philadelphia Marathon, Dietz & Watson Philadelphia Half Marathon, and Rothman Orthopaedics 8K finishers will receive a medal.

-Important note: Runners who participated in the Independence, Freedom, Patriot or Liberty Bell Challenge will need to pick up your challenge medal separately at the finish line after your final event.
+Important note: Runners who participated in the Independence, Freedom, Patriot or Liberty Bell Challenge will need to pick up their challenge medal separately at the finish line after your final event.
 All challenge medals will be in the finish line area.

 Recovery Area